HTTP

 and watch it with Jaguar.

-import http import net import certificate_roots import encoding.json URL ::= "uselessfacts.jsph.pl" PATH ::= "/random.json?language=en" CERTIFICATE ::= certificate_roots.ISRG_ROOT_X1 main: network := net.open client := http.Client.tls network --root_certificates=[CERTIFICATE] request := client.get URL PATH decoded := json.decode_stream request.body print decoded["text"]
+import http import net import certificate-roots import encoding.json URL ::= "uselessfacts.jsph.pl" PATH ::= "/random.json?language=en" main: certificate-roots.install-common-trusted-roots network := net.open client := http.Client.tls network request := client.get URL PATH decoded := json.decode-stream request.body print decoded["text"]

 Doing an HTTP GET is straightforward and consists of calling